ndranathunga/multipool/README.md

 In this example:

-- Tasks with higher priority (higher `i` values) will execute before lower-priority tasks.
+- Tasks with higher priority (low `i` values) will execute before lower-priority tasks.
 - The `spawn_with_priority` method allows you to specify the priority level for each task.

 ### Using `TaskHandle` to Retrieve Results